NRT-Logo"/

 Available as a Traineeship

-Virtual Classroom Using Zoom
+Virtual Classroom

-• Access to a computer, iPad/tablet or smartphone; and
+• Access to a computer, iPad/tablet, or smartphone; and

-• A webcam* so that you can be seen by the trainer; and
+• A webcam* so your trainer can see you; and

-• A microphone* so that you can participate in the class and be heard by the trainer; and
+• A microphone* so you can participate in discussions; and

-• A good Internet connection.
+• A reliable internet connection.

-We have a very simple to follow instructional video, which can be viewed by clicking here.
+We have a simple instructional video to help you get started, which can be viewed by clicking here.

 To Enrol or For Further Information